-by Marcy Worthington, Charla Billick, Christine Kelly Kennedy and multiple contributions from members of the Polycythemia Vera Supportive Friends Support Group
+by Marcy Worthington, Charla Billick, Christine Kelly Kennedy and multiple contributions from members of Facebook Support Group

 When we have an appointment scheduled with our doctor (hopefully an MPN Specialist at some point) it is helpful to have a list of questions to be properly prepared.
 It also helps to know what to expect as far as PV Symptoms you may experience.
 Here is a checklist you can use and symptoms you may experience as a normal part of having PV.

 - How often will I be getting CBC’s and seeing you?